Tuy Hoa Air Base: USAF use

 In November 1966 McNamara instructed the Joint Chiefs of Staff to investigate the possibility of basing 15 B-52s at Tuy Hoa.
 This proposal was opposed by the Joint Chiefs, USAF Secretary Brown and CINCPAC on cost and security grounds.

 On 7 June 1968 the Federalized New Mexico Air National Guard 188th Tactical Fighter Squadron deployed to Tuy Hoa and would remain there until 18 May 1969.

 On 14 June 1968 the Federalized New York Air National Guard 136th Tactical Fight Squadron deployed to Tuy Hoa and would remain there until 25 May 1969.

 On 29 July 1968 a Viet Cong sapper attack on the base destroyed two C-130s and damaged a further five C-130s, one F-100 and one C-47.

 In early 1969 Flight A of the 71st Special Operations Squadron equipped with AC-119G Shadow gunships moved to Tuy Hoa from Nha Trang Air Base, it was later replaced by Flight A of the 17th Special Operations Squadron equipped with 4 AC-119G gunships.
 On 12 April 1970 Flight A moved from Tuy Hoa to Phù Cát Air Base.

 On 15 May 1969 the 355th Tactical Fighter Squadron deployed to Tuy Hoa.

 On 28 May 1969 the 416th Tactical Fighter Squadron moved to Tuy Hoa from Bien Hoa Air Base.

 On 13 July 1970 the last "Wonderarch" concrete and steel aircraft protection shelters were completed at the base.

 On 15 October 1970 the 31st Tactical Fighter Wing left Tuy Hoa and moved without personnel or equipment to Homestead Air Force Base.

 US Army use

 In late 1970, the base was renamed Tuy Hoa Army Airfield and various U.S. Army units, including all army aviation units based at Phú Hiệp Airfield were relocated here.
 The facility was turned over to South Vietnamese government control on 15 January 1972.

+Present use

+The base is, as of 2018, used as a training base for the Vietnam Air Defence - Air Force and a civilian airport.